gemini3d/mat_gemini-scripts/README.md

 [![DOI](https://zenodo.org/badge/154507405.svg)](https://zenodo.org/badge/latestdoi/154507405)

-Auxiliary scripts for the [GEMINI ionospheric model](https://github.com/gemini3d/gemini-scripts).
+This repository contains auxiliary scripts for the [GEMINI ionospheric model](https://github.com/gemini3d/gemini-scripts).
+It is distinct from the [mat_gemini repository](https://github.com/gemini3d/mat_gemini) which contains polished, tested, and functioning script for handling output data from GEMINI.
+Instead this repository is a sandbox for experimental/developing capabilities for input preparation for GEMINI and for processing output data.

 ## Install